0xSilverest/Haschell/README.md

 # TODO
 Finish the project (Lul)

 # TODO: But for the parser
-Improve error detection for numbers.
-Add types :
-    complex numbers

 Add every other thing functions, operators ...